Saturday, June 6th - Sunday, June 7th, 2026

 - Time Limit:

-- The length of a game will be seven innings or 60 minutes for pool play (round robin) and double elimination games.
-After 60 minutes the umpire shall announce that teams will finish the current inning and play one more.
-The last inning shall be played with unlimited runs.
-This rule is designed to allow 1 hour and 15 minutes for a game, which is ample time to play 7 innings.
-Tie games after seven innings or at the end ofregulation time will continue until one team is ahead after the completion of any subsequent inning using the International tie-breaker rule.
-There will be no time limit for championship / medal games.11.
-Base Overrun: Women age divisions 70+ and 75+ can run through 2nd and 3rd base without the possibility of being tagged out unless an attempt is made or a turn toward the next base is indicated.
+- The length of a game will be seven innings or 65 minutes for pool play (round robin) and double elimination games.
+After 65 minutes, the umpire shall announce that teams will finish the current inning and play one more.
+The last inning shall be played with unlimited This rule is designed to allow 1 hour and 10 minutes for a game, which is ample time to play 7 innings.
+The time limit for championship/ medal games will be 70 minutes.
+Tie games after seven innings or at the end of regulation time will continue until one team is ahead after the completion of any subsequent inning using the International tie-breaker rule.

 - Courtesy runner:

 - An unlimited number of courtesy runners may be used per inning.
-A player may only be used as a courtesy runner once per inning (except Women 70+ and 75+ which a player can be a courtesy runner as many times as needed per inning).
+A player may only be used as a courtesy runner once per inning (except Women 70+, 75+ and 80+ which a player can be a courtesy runner as many times as needed per inning).
 A courtesy runner may not be replaced by another courtesy runner except for injury causing removal of the original courtesy runner permanently from the game.
 A courtesy runner on base when it is his/her turn at bat will be declared out as the runner.
 Another courtesy runner may not be used to circumvent this rule.

 - Team clothing: